A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Uniqueness theorems

 \begin{lem} The space $Hom(Q,V)$ is isomorphic to the space of holomorphic sections of $E(V)$ with respect to $A_0$.
 The space $Hom(Q,V)^\Gamma$ is isomorphic to the space of holomorphic sections of $E(\Gamma)$ with respect to $A_0$. \end{lem}

 \begin{rmk} \begin{enumerate} \item It is easy to see that $M \cong Hom(Q, V )^\Gamma$, and hence by the previous lemma, we can think of $M$ as the space of holomorphic sections of $E(\Gamma)$ with respect to the fixed connection $A_0$. \item The above lemma gives rise to a map with the property such that $\Psi$ is an isomorphism onto its image.
 In addition, $\Psi$ can be naturally regarded as an isometry onto its image.
-To see this, we observe that the hyperkähler metric $g_h$ given in Proposition 3.6 restricted to the set $\{\Theta\in C^{\infty}(E(\Gamma))| \bar{\partial}_{A_0}\Theta =0\}$ agrees with the natural flat hyperkähler metric on $M$.
+To see this, we observe that the hyperk{\"a}hler metric $g_h$ given in Proposition 3.6 restricted to the set $\{\Theta\in C^{\infty}(E(\Gamma))| \bar{\partial}_{A_0}\Theta =0\}$ agrees with the natural flat hyperk{\"a}hler metric on $M$.
 Hence, $\Psi$ is an isometry onto its image.

 \item A holomorphic section of $E(\Gamma)$ with respect to the fixed connection $A_0$ can be expressed as a pair of matrices $(\alpha,\beta)$ where $(\alpha,\beta)$ is $\Gamma$-invariant as in \cite{kronheimer}.